St Pancras railway station: Location

 St Pancras is at the southern end of the London Borough of Camden on a site orientated north–south, deeper than it is wide.
-The south is bounded by Euston Road (part of the London Inner Ring Road), and its frontage is the St Pancras Renaissance Hotel, while the west is bounded by Midland Road which separates it from the British Library and the east by Pancras Road which separates it from King's Cross station.
+The south is bounded by Euston Road (part of the London Inner Ring Road), and its frontage is the St Pancras London Hotel, while the west is bounded by Midland Road, which separates it from the British Library and Francis Crick Institute, and the east by Pancras Road, which separates it from King's Cross station.
 The British Library is on the former goods yard site.
-Euston railway station is around ten minutes' walk along Euston Road.
+Euston railway station is around ten minutes' walk away along Euston Road.

 Behind the hotel, the train shed is elevated 5 m (17 ft) above street level and the area below forms the station undercroft which is where most of the shops and restaurants are located, along with the Eurostar departure lounge.
 The northern half of the station is mainly bounded to the east by Camley Street, with Camley Street Natural Park across the road.
 To the north-east is King's Cross Central, formerly known as the Railway Lands, a complex of intersecting railway lines crossed by several roads and the Regent's Canal.

 Several London bus routes have stops nearby, including 73, 205 and 390.